wp-plugins/bp-group-documents/readme.txt

 == Changelog ==
+= Version 1.8 (September 1, 2014) =
+* Fix Sort - "Order by" & Filter - "Category" which was not working with Pagination.
+Thanks to @wp4yd for reporting.

 = Version 1.7 (April 22, 2014) =
 * Add new widget: BP_Group_Documents_CurrentGroup_Widget.
 If the theme support different sidebars for group pages, it can be used to show current group's documents.
 * Fix some minor issues in widgets